anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 In order to transmit our data, we needed a Wi-Fi module.
 We decided on the [Espressif Systems ESP8266](https://www.sparkfun.com/products/13678) module.
 The ESP8266 is a popular choice in the Arduino community, and it's relatively easy to program for.
 One module costs about $7.

 On the web server side, we decided to go with Microsoft's Azure to host our website.
-They offer discounted and free resources for student, and quick and easy setup for web applications.
+They offer discounted and free resources for students, and quick and easy setup for web applications.
 We decided to go for the Python library Flask for the web server since it is easy to prototype with and it is an extensive library with documentation.

 For Midway Design Review, we promised these deliverables: